mendix/docs/content/refguide/sap/sap-odata-connector.md

 The Query edit box will help you by offering suggestions as described above.

-**@SERVICEROOT** is a constant which is created in the SAP Service Data Model and has a value which is the URL of the SAP service.
+**@SERVICEROOT** is a constant which is created in the SAP Service Data Model and has a value which is the root URL of the OData service, for example: https://www.sapfioritrial.com/sap/opu/odata/sap/CRM_TASK

-**COLLECTIONNAME** can be found in the enumeration EntitySetNames which lists all the collections in the SAP Service Data Model.
+**COLLECTIONNAME** can be found in the enumeration EntitySetNames which lists all the collections in the SAP Service Data Model, for example: the collection Tasks will be shown as @SERVICEROOT.EntitySetNames.Tasks

 **QUERYPARAMETERS** are the parameters of the OData query which identify which objects should be returned.
 Please note:

-* The SAP service will define which attributes can be used to filter and sort the result list; the metadata for the service will contain a boolean indicating whether an attribute is **filterable** and/or **sortable**
+* The OData service will define how entities and attributes can be used.
+For example, the metadata for the service will include a boolean indicating whether an attribute is **filterable** and/or **sortable**
 * The **$expand=[entity]** parameter will return associated (child) entity objects as part of a single query instead of having to retrieve them via a second query; for example, **$expand=TaskStatus** added to a query on the **Tasks** collection will return a list of Tasks and all the TaskStatus objects associated with them

 For example, to return a list of my tasks, sorted in descending order of CreatedAt from our **SAP My Tasks for Field Sales Representative (CRM)** (CRM_TASK) service, you could enter the following query: